 You will first need to assign which students are exempted from answering this question within the settings of your course.
 You can then enable which questions can be skipped by these students.
 They will see a notification in the test informing them they can skip the question.
 The number of points for this question will not be counted in their result.
 It is not possible to change this setting after the test has been taken.

 Students will receive points when their answer is partly correct.
 For example, if the total number of points they can receive for a question is 2 and their answer is 50% correct, they will still receive 1 point.
 Without this option, they can only receive 0 or the maximum number of points.

-Add a grading scheme to a file upload question
+To add a grading scheme to a file upload question, follow the steps below.

 - Go to the question for which you want to set the grading scheme.

 - Click the more_horiz-icon and click Edit.